Curriculum & Course Catalog

 Year-long Science Electives

 This course is designed for students who have successfully completed the introductory science sequence and elect to continue at the most accelerated pace in Thacher’s science program, with a concentration in the biological sciences.
 The course will take advantage of the access we have to a variety of natural systems, connecting the unique location of the Thacher campus to the core topics in biology.
 The specific topics and projects will adjust to what is available each year.
 In the past, students have participated in citizen science projects including the LiMPETS program and the California Bumble Bee Atlas.
 Students will be engaged in individual, group, and class-wide understanding of the topics before engaging in independent research that will help to solidify their understanding of the topics.
-Emphasis will be placed on scientific research, experimental design, project completion, data analysis, and the general format of scientific papers/research.
-Students will be given tremendous latitude to design their experiments and research projects as they apply them to particular topics.
-Results of these research projects will be designed to share with not only their peers in the class but also the greater school community and beyond.
+Emphasis will be placed on scientific research, experimental design, project completion, data analysis, and the format of scientific papers/research.
+Students will be given tremendous latitude to design their experiments and research projects as they apply them to particular topics from the course.
+Results of these research projects will be designed to share with not only their peers in the class but also contribute to the research goals of the projects to monitor and conserve local species.

-This year-long course provides students who have completed their introductory study of physics, chemistry, and biology in the Integrated Science 1 and Integrated Science 2 year-long courses at Thacher with additional exposure to more advanced principles and topics in chemistry (including radiometric dating, stoichiometry, solutions, solubility & precipitation, oxidation-reduction reactions, kinetics, acids & bases, chemical equilibrium, thermodynamics and molecular structure & spectroscopy) as they apply to the production, analysis, historical understanding, restoration, conservation, and authentication of works of art and cultural heritage.
+This course provides students who have completed their introductory study of physics, chemistry, and biology in the Integrated Science I and Integrated Science II courses at Thacher with additional exposure to more advanced principles and topics in chemistry (including radiometric dating, stoichiometry, solutions, solubility & precipitation, oxidation-reduction reactions, kinetics, acids & bases, chemical equilibrium, thermodynamics and molecular structure & spectroscopy) as they apply to the production, analysis, historical understanding, restoration, conservation, and authentication of works of art and cultural heritage.
 Seven broad and overlapping units will be covered:

 1) Painting: Pigments, Binders, Surfaces, & Analysis